MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-user-reported-messages-custom-mailbox.md

 - If you have data loss prevention (DLP), exclude the reporting mailbox from DLP.
 For instructions, see [Creating exceptions in DLP](/microsoft-365/compliance/dlp-conditions-and-exceptions).

-After you've verified that the reporting mailbox meets all of these requirements, use the rest of the instructions in this article to identify the reporting mailbox and to configure related settings for user reported message.
+After you've verified that the reporting mailbox meets all of these requirements, use the rest of the instructions in this article to identify the reporting mailbox and to configure related settings.

 ## What do you need to know before you begin?